|

 In the town, the place where Zede's

-walk leads nowhere.
-Bits of tar paper litter the same grass where I once
+leads nowhere.
+Bits of tar paper litter the same grass where I once found a

 When I close my eyes I can still see Zede, sitting in his metal rocking chair,